 Introduction

 The evolution of behaviours plays a fundamental role in biological diversification, adaptation and speciation, but it remains a central challenge in biology to understand how behavioural traits evolve and the genetic basis of behavioural differences (Arguello and Benton 2017; Niepoth and Bendesky 2020; Jourjine and Hoekstra 2021).
-Behaviours involved in mate choice play a key role during the evolution of new species, as they act as premating components of reproductive isolation and can diverge rapidly through the action of direct and indirect selective effects (natural selection, sexual selection, reinforcing selection (M R Servedio and Noor 2003; Smadja and Butlin 2011; Servedio and Boughman 2017; Kopp et al. 2018; Mendelson and Safran 2021).
+Behaviours involved in mate choice play a key role during the evolution of new species, as they act as premating components of reproductive isolation and may diverge rapidly through the action of direct and indirect selective effects (natural selection, sexual selection, reinforcing selection ( Servedio and Noor 2003; Smadja and Butlin 2011; Servedio and Boughman 2017; Kopp et al. 2018; Mendelson and Safran 2021).
 Some progress has been made, often by using quantitative genetics approaches, in characterising genes underlying assortative mate preferences in some biological systems (e.g. in Drosophila flies: Laturney & Moehring 2012, Pardy et al. 2021; sticklebacks: Bay et al. 2017; Heliconius butterflies: Merrill et al. 2019; European corn borer moths: Unbehend et al. 2021), but they represent cases where the genetic basis of behavioural divergence is relatively simple.
-Determining the genetic basis of behavioural divergence for more complex traits and identifying the signature of divergent selection acting on these underlying genomic regions remains more challenging.
+Determining the genetic basis of behavioural divergence for more polygenic traits and identifying the signature of divergent selection acting on these underlying genomic regions remain more challenging.

-In this study, we developed a population genomics approach based on the analysis of genetic differentiation between sets of populations with contrasted behaviours and selective pressures to address the evolution and genetic basis of a complex behavioural trait: olfactory-based assortative mate preferences in the house mouse.
+In this study, we developed a population genomics approach based on the analysis of genetic differentiation between sets of populations with contrasted behaviours and selective pressures to address the evolution and genetic basis of olfactory-based assortative mate preferences in the house mouse.
 Population genomics has been successful in identifying targets of selection in the genome (Hohenlohe et al. 2010; Haasl and Payseur 2015) but its application to characterise the genetics of behavioural divergence remains largely unexplored (Kent et al. 2019; Niepoth and Bendesky 2020).
 With information on phenotype divergence among natural populations, on the proximal basis of the behavioural response, and on populations where these behaviours should be under selection, the house mouse system provides a predictive framework to address the evolution and genetics of behavioural divergence involved in reproductive isolation.